chrisChatzi/websql-json/README.md

         name : "database_name"
     };

-    version, descr and size fields can be empty or ignored.
+    _version_, _descr_ and _size_ fields can be empty or ignored.
-    Default value for version is '1.0'.
-It can only be '1.0' or '2.0' Default value for descr will be the same as the name of the database.
+    Default value for _version_ is '1.0'.
+It can only be '1.0' or '2.0'.
+    Default value for _descr_ will be the same as the name of the database.
-    Default value for size is 500000.
-Its maximum value is 52428000. name field is mandatory.
+    Default value for _size_ is 500000.
+Its maximum value is 52428000.
+    _name_ field is mandatory.

 **Create:**